Information-Theoretic Representation Learning for Positive-Unlabeled Classification: Experiments

 \paragraph{Benchmark Data:} Next we apply the PURL method to benchmark datasets.
-To obtain low-dimensional representation, we use a fully-connected neural network with four layers ($d{-}60{-}20{-}1$) except text classification dataset.
-For text classification dataset, we use another fully-connected neural network with four layers ($d{-}30{-}{10}-1$).
-ReLU is used for activation functions of hidden layers, and \emph{batch normalization} \citep{ICML:Ioffe+Szegedy:2015} is applied to all hidden layers.
+To obtain low-dimensional representation, we set $m=20$ and use a fully-connected neural network with four layers ($d$-$60$-$20$-$1$; $\bv$ is $d$-$60$-$20$ and $g$ is $20$-$1$.) for $w$ except text classification dataset.
+For text classification datasets, we use another fully-connected neural network with four layers ($d$-$30$-$10$-$1$) for $w$, i.e., $m=10$.
+ReLU is used as activation functions for hidden layers, and \emph{batch normalization} \citep{ICML:Ioffe+Szegedy:2015} is applied to all hidden layers.
 Stochastic gradient descent is used for optimization with learning rate $0.001$.
 Also, weight decay with $0.0005$ and gradient noise with $0.01$ are applied.
 We iteratively update $w$ with four mini-batches and $\bv$ with one mini-batch.

+We compare the accuracy of class-prior estimation with and without dimension reduction.
+For comparison, we also consider PCA, FDA, and PNRL.
+For PCA, we vary the numbers of components as follows: $\lfloor d/4 \rfloor$, $\lfloor d/2 \rfloor$, and $\lfloor 3d/4 \rfloor$, where $\lfloor \cdot \rfloor$ is the floor function.
+For FDA, the reduced dimension is $1$ due to the property of FDA \citep{BOOK:Hastie+etal:2009} in which the reduced dimension becomes the minimum of $m$ or $(\text{the number of classes}-1)$.
+The neural network for PNRL is the same as the one for the proposed method.

+As a class-prior estimation method, we use the method based on the \emph{kernel mean embedding} (KM) method proposed by \citet{ICML:Ramaswamy+etal:2016}.
+With the estimated class-prior, we then train a fully-connected neural network with five layers ($m$-$300$-$300$-$300$-$1$).
+ReLU is used as activation functions for hidden layers, and batch normalization is applied to all hidden layers.
+Except for text classification datasets, we train the neural networks by Adam \citep{ICLR:Kingma+Ba:2015} until $200$ epochs.
+For text classification datasets, we use AdaGrad \citep{JMLR:Duchi+etal:2011} and set the number of epochs to $300$.
+For non-negative PU learning \citep{NIPS:Kiryo+etal:2017}, we use the sigmoid loss function and set $\beta$ and $\gamma$ in the paper to $0$ and $1$, respectively.